mompccc/COMP9313-Big-Data-Management/README.md

 # COMP9313

-MapReduce work of Hadoop and Spark
+MapReduce work of Hadoop and Spark\n
 Using Java and Scala